GRIEF TAKES A HIKE

 - UNDERSTAND how loss-of-life grief affects adults and children differently

-- Learn the benefits of self-care and how to balance your grief with your child’s grieving needs
+- LEARN the benefits of self-care and how parents can balance their grief with their child’s grieving needs

-- Recognize the value of the grief support group process
+- RECOGNIZE the value of the support group process

 In conjunction with Presence Health, Fox Valley Hands of Hope provides transportation for GTAH families from FVHH offices in Geneva, IL to our weekend retreat in southern Wisconsin and back.
 Meals and lodging are included.
 Spanish-language interpretation is available upon request.